Institute Location and Field Trips around the San Francisco Bay Area

 The South Bay region also has one of the largest and most ethnically diverse populations of any urban area in the country.
 Over 36% of Santa Clara County residents, nearly 600,000 people, are foreign born, giving it the highest percentage of foreign-born residents of any county in the state.
 Approximately 50% of residents in Santa Clara County households speak a language other than English in the home, and the county is in the top 1% of counties nationwide in terms of immigrant diversity.

-Most of the institute sessions are held in the performance and classroom spaces at San José State, including the University Theatre, Hal Todd Theatre, and Performance Studies Black Box.
+Most of the institute sessions are held in the performance and classroom spaces at San José State.
 These facilities are located next door to the eight-story Dr. Martin Luther King, Jr. Library.
 Opened in August 2003, the library houses over 1.5 million volumes, seats more than 3,500 people, provides over 40 group study rooms and 300 public access computers, and receives over 2 million visitors annually.

 An important dimension of the institute are fieldtrips around the San Francisco Bay Area.